Am0rphous/Awesome/README.md

 - [Thonny PyDev](https://github.com/thonny/thonny) - Python IDE for beginners.
 - [Vagrant](https://github.com/hashicorp/vagrant) - Vagrant is a tool for building and distributing development environments.
 - [Wing](https://github.com/kbrsh/wing) - A beautiful CSS framework designed for minimalists [kbrsh.github.io](https://kbrsh.github.io/wing/).
+  ### Backend
+  - [SupaBase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+Follow to stay updated about our public Beta.

   ### Code Editors
   - [Atom](https://github.com/atom/atom) - Atom is a hackable text editor for the 21st century, built on Electron.
   - [GhostText](https://github.com/GhostText/GhostText) - 👻 Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).